| 开发者 |

 | 版权网址: | 版权信息 |

-When a visitor clicks an affiliate's referral link, the plugin stores a tracking cookie in their browser.
-The cookie name and expiration period are configurable in the admin.
-If the visitor completes a purchase before the cookie expires, the commission is automatically assigned to that affiliate and recorded in the commissions list.
+When a visitor clicks an affiliate link, a tracking cookie is saved in their browser.
+If they complete a purchase before the cookie expires, the commission is assigned to that affiliate automatically.

-No. The plugin has no cap on the number of affiliates.
-You can manage as many as your server can handle, and the admin lists include filters so you can find specific affiliates without scrolling through a large list.
+No limit.
+You can manage as many affiliates as your server can handle.
+The admin lists include filters so you can find any affiliate quickly.

-In the free version, payouts are handled manually by the admin.
+In the free version, you process payouts manually.
 Affiliates save their bank transfer or PayPal details in their dashboard.
-You review the commissions list, create a payout, and mark it as paid after processing externally.
+You review the commissions list, create a payout record, and mark it paid after you send the payment.
 The Pro version adds scheduled automatic payout processing and WooCommerce Wallet support.

 Yes.
-Affiliates have their own dedicated dashboard, accessible from the My Account page or a custom page you create with the shortcode.
-From their dashboard they can view earnings, commissions, payouts, visits, top products, and generate referral links.
-They don't need access to the WordPress admin at any point.
+Affiliates have their own dashboard inside the WooCommerce My Account page (or a custom page you create).
+They see earnings, commissions, payouts, visits, and top products — and generate their own referral links.
+They never touch your admin.

 Yes.
-There's a setting in the configuration panel to block self-referral commissions.
-When this is enabled, a logged-in affiliate who purchases using their own referral link does not receive a commission for that order.
+There is a setting to block self-referral commissions.
+When it is on, a logged-in affiliate who buys using their own referral link does not earn a commission.

 Yes.
-The affiliate dashboard appears as a tab in the WooCommerce My Account page automatically after activation.
-You can also create a standalone affiliate portal on any page using the provided shortcodes.
+The affiliate dashboard appears as a tab in WooCommerce My Account automatically after activation.
+You can also use shortcodes to create a standalone affiliate portal on any page.

-No. Everything is configured through admin panels with labeled fields.
-The registration page uses a shortcode, and the rest is point-and-click configuration.
-Developers who need to extend the plugin will find hooks and filters throughout the codebase.
+No. Everything is set through labeled admin fields.
+The registration page uses a shortcode, and the rest is point-and-click.
+Developers who want to extend the plugin will find hooks and filters throughout.

-Post in the support forum here on WordPress.org for free version questions.
-Full documentation is available at devdiggers.com/affiliates-for-woocommerce/ with step-by-step setup guides.
+Free version questions: post in the support forum here on WordPress.org.
+Full documentation: devdiggers.com/affiliates-for-woocommerce/.
 Pro license holders get direct priority support from the DevDiggers team.